Dad and son

 Military Relocation and Child Custody

 According to California Family Code § 3047, duty, deployment, or mobilization orders from the military may result in a temporary modification to existing custody or visitation arrangements.
 This temporary custody order is made without prejudice and will be reviewed upon the service member's return.
-Often times, the custody agreement reverts back to the original agreement once the service member has come back.
+Oftentimes, the custody agreement reverts back to the original agreement once the service member has come back.

 While the service member has temporarily relocated, the court will ensure the temporary order allows the parent to have remote contact and access to their child.

-Discuss Child Custody with Our Lawyers
+Discuss Child Custody with Our Lawyers Our Attorneys Are Here to Help

 So many factors go into child custody arrangements.
 When circumstances change, it can be difficult to come to an agreement on modifications with the other parent.
 The Dadvocates can help.
 Our child custody attorneys have assisted many fathers in San Francisco, Los Angeles, and other major cities throughout the Golden State with their custody issues.
 Send our lawyers a message today, or call our practice serving all of California at: